-An important question is whether the empirical results that we present have economic significance.
-Using the parameter estimates for the full sample, we find that a one standard deviation change in uncertainty could induce a 1.4% change in financial depth from its mean value.
-Even though this seems small, as Bernanke (1983) and Bernanke and Gertler (1989) discuss, even minor changes in the availability of credit can induce large fluctuations in an economy.
-We also find that bank returns decline in the order of 2% and non-interest income increases by 1.4%, suggesting a decline in efficiency in the banking sector.
+discuss, even minor changes in the availability of credit can induce large fluctuations in an economy.
+We find that bank returns decline in the order of 2% and non-interest income increases by 1.4%, suggesting a decline in efficiency in the banking sector.
 What is more worrying is that banks' liquid assets increase by 4% and banks' non-performing loans increase almost 10% in response to a one standard deviation change in uncertainty.
 Considering that uncertainty could increase several-fold in a short period of time, the ultimate effect in all aspects would be much higher than our back of the envelope calculations.
 Taken together, our empirical results confirm the prediction that uncertainty adversely affects the functioning of the financial sector through several channels.

-To ascertain the robustness of our findings, we estimated our models using uncertainty measures driven from dynamic and static inflation forecasting models as well as the intra-year standard deviation of inflation.
+To ascertain the robustness of our findings, in contrast to most earlier research, we constructed uncertainty measures from dynamic and static inflation forecasting models in addition to the intra-year standard deviation of inflation.
 We used two variables to capture depth, efficiency and the stability of financial system.
-Furthermore, our models contained several control variables, including the level of inflation, the growth rate of real GDP, trade openness, banking crisis, bank concentration, foreign bank concentration, and international indebtedness relative to GDP, to mitigate omitted-variables bias.
-For further robustness checks, we examined the sector while governments reduce tax rates to ensure the stability of the system.
-For instance, both US and UK central banks along with the ECB have injected trillions of dollars worth of funds into the financial markets to avoid a complete meltdown of the system following the 2007-08 crisis.
+Furthermore, our models contained several control variables, including the inflation rate, real GDP growth, trade openness, ongoing banking crisis, bank concentration, foreign bank concentration, and international indebtedness relative to GDP to mitigate omitted-variables bias.
+For further robustness checks, we examined the association for high-income versus low-income country splits to see whether uncertainty effects persist for these two sets of country groups.
+Overall, our results confirm the adverse impact of uncertainty on the health of the financial sector regardless of the country's level of development.